 In June 2017, school residency by the artists Hover Craft, Mélanie Vincent & Ernesto Sartori, with students of Collège des Trois Pays in Hégenheim.

-Hover Craft is an artist duo composed of Ernesto Sartori & Mélanie Vincent, a duo formed in Nantes in 2007 and now based in Brussels.
-Hover Craft refers to the projects they carry out together, an identity derived from H.P.
-Lovecraft that allows them to affirm a common production as distinct from their individual artistic practices.
+Hover Craft is an artist duo composed of Ernesto Sartori & Mélanie Vincent, formed in Nantes in 2007 and now based in Brussels.
+Hover Craft, an identity derived from H.P.
+Lovecraft, refers to the projects they create together, allowing them to affirm their collective production as distinctive from their individual artistic practices.
 Between 2010 and 2012, they published Manufactured Monsters, a fanzine of objects, places and beings, floating between a repertoire of discrete elements and the possibility of a coherent narrative.
 They then extended the fanzine's layout into a physical composition: creating a territory constituted by a set of elements of different natures (objects / materials purchased, recovered, transformed, manufactured), while also focusing on display structures (libraries, shelves, tables, etc).
-In 2015 and 2018, they hired scenographic devices for a cabaret of artists performances.
-In 2016, in Cuneo (Italy), they took over a vacant space (with strange characteristics) and disguised it as an improbable tea room for a weekend's time.
+In 2015 and 2018, they hired scenographic devices for a cabaret of artist performances.
+In 2016, in Cuneo (Italy), they took over a vacant space (with strange characteristics) and disguised it as an improbable tea room for the weekend.

-This residency received the support of Fondation 29 Haussmann et de la DRAC Grand Est—Ministère de la Culture.
+This residency received the support of Fondation 29 Haussmann and DRAC Grand Est—Ministère de la Culture.
 It was led by Nathalie Bullier, visual arts teacher.